Mississippi News

 Stewart was shot Tuesday afternoon while responding to the area near Reed and Rebecca streets, officials said.
 A Department of Public Safety spokesperson did not know what kind of call Stewart answered.

-Three other people were also shot, but an update on their condition was not immediately available Wednesday.
+Three other people were also shot, but an on their was not immediately available Wednesday.

 Meridian Police Officer Kennis Winston Croom was shot and killed June 9 while responding to a domestic violence call, according to the Officer Down Memorial Page.
 In January, Lee County school resource officer Johnny Patterson was hit by a car while directing traffic.